vottunio/vottun-unity-sdk/README.md

 - **Gaming JWT:** The JWT token given by Vottun
 - **Gaming Url:** The URL of the Gaming Api

-> :warning: ***The Gaming API URL at this moment is: https://intapi.vottun.tech/game/v1 If it changes in the future, this message will be updated with the new URL***
+> :warning: ***The Gaming API URL at this moment is: https://intapi.vottun.tech/game/v1.
+If it changes in the future, this message will be updated with the new URL.***

 The second scriptable object is called “Sign Message Config”, and it’s where you will configure the message that will show on the player’s wallet when the Web3 login process occurs, the player will use this message to confirm that the connection is secure and not any kind of scam or impersonation, so the message has to be clear and explain the use of all of the player’s information.
 - **Domain:** The domain of your project.
 - **Chain ID:** The ID, in numerical format, of the blockchain network that your projects use.
 - **Statement:** The message that will appear in the player’s wallet to sign.
-- **Uri:** The URL of your project
+- **Uri:** The URL of your project.

 The third scriptable object is called “Wallet Connection Config”, and it’s where you will configure the network where the player’s wallet will have to be so it can connect to your project.